- Academics

 The admissions process is highly selective.
 Meeting the minimum requirements does not guarantee an interview or acceptance.
 Most competitive applicants meet or exceed the minimum requirements.

-- Cumulative Grade Point Average (cGPA)
+- Recommended Overall Grade Point Average of 3.0 or higher.

-- Pre-requisite Grade Point Average (pGPA)
+- Recommended Prerequisite Grade Point Average of 3.2 or higher.

 - Letters of Recommendation